Avidanborisov/AStruct/README.md

 Build
 -----

 AStruct can to be built using GCC or MSVC (tested on Linux and Windows).
-After the build, the library file (.so, .dll) will be in folder `build`.
+After the build, the library file (.so, .dll) will be in the folder `build`.

 * __Linux/GCC, Windows/MinGW-MSYS, Windows/Cygwin__